oswaldsql/MiniMock/docs/ADR/feature/SupportForClassesAndInterfaces.md

 - **Complexity**: Adding support for classes may introduce additional complexity in the framework.
 - **Maintenance**: Requires ongoing maintenance to ensure both interfaces and classes are supported effectively. f mocking scenarios.

+---

+More ADRs can be found in the [docs/ADR](../README.md) directory.